-LINE: Connect to the wall jack
+- LINE: Connect to the wall jack

-- PHONE: Connect to the phone sets - MODEM: Connect to the ADSL LINE port of TD-8841T
+- PHONE: Connect to the phone sets

+- MODEM: Connect to the ADSL LINE port of TD-8816B

-Plug one end of the twisted-pair ADSL cable into the ADSL LINE port on the rear panel of TD-8841T.
+Plug one end of the twisted-pair ADSL cable into the ADSL LINE port on the rear panel of TD-8816B.
 Connect the other end to the MODEM port of the external splitter.

-Step 2: Connect to the computer.

-Method one: Attach one end of a network cable to your computer's Ethernet port or a regular hub/switch port, and the other end to the LAN port on the TD-8841T.
+- Step 2: Connect the Ethernet cable.
+Attach one end of a network cable to your computer's Ethernet port or a regular hub/switch port, and the other end to the LAN port on the TD-8816B. - Step 3: Attach the power adapter.
+Connect the power adapter to the POWER connector on the rear of the device and plug in the adapter to a wall outlet or power extension.